CHH/CHH.github.io/_posts/2013-10-19-sylius-on-heroku.md

 layout: post
 ---
 [Sylius](http://sylius.org) is a modern ecommerce solution for PHP, built on Symfony 2.
-In this post I will show you how simple it's to use [Heroku](http://heroku.com) to setup your very own shop with Sylius.
+In this post we will explore together how simple it's to use [Heroku](http://heroku.com) to setup your own shop with Sylius.

-# What you need
+# What we need

 * At least PHP 5.3.3
 * [Composer](http://getcomposer.org)